biocore/emperor/doc/source/tutorials/animations.rst

 ``animations/index.html``), select ``body_habitat`` as a color category (under the Colors tab).
 Now, go to the animations tab on the right.
-Next, in the *Gradient Category* menu select *animations_gradient*, and in the *Trajectory Category* menu select *animations_trajectory*.
+Next, in the *Gradient Category* menu select *animations_gradient*, and in the *Trajectory Category* menu select *animations_subject*.
 Now you can click the play button and visualize the changes in the microbiome of the four patients.
 As you do this, you can continue to interact with the plot, and change any colors as needed.